HillaryDanan/ouroboros-learning/papers/arxiv_ouroboros.md

 ## 7. Conclusion

-We identified and quantified highly significant phase distribution patterns in GPT-3.5-turbo (χ² = 120.24, p < 0.0001) using established semantic similarity metrics.
+We identified and quantified highly significant phase distribution patterns in GPT-3.5-turbo (chi-squared = 120.24, p < 0.0001) using established semantic similarity metrics.
 The model exhibits integration dominance (38.6%) and transformation suppression (9.7%), providing quantitative characterization of its behavioral patterns.
 The methodology using Jaccard similarity and multi-component coherence measurement offers a robust framework for language model behavioral analysis.

 This work contributes a novel approach to understanding language model dynamics through phase analysis, with potential applications in model selection, prompt optimization, and interpretability research.
 The open availability of our data and code enables reproduction and extension of these findings.